WE HAVE MOVED! Find us at our new home 🏡

 IF MY BABY FALLS ASLEEP IN THEIR PRAM, WHAT SHOULD I DO?

-The best thing to do is to relocate them to their cot and place them on their back to continue sleeping.
+The best thing to do is to relocate them to their cot and place them on their back as soon as you get home, to continue sleeping.
 If that is not an option then, it is important that you supervise your child while they sleep in their pram to ensure:

 • They are in a safe sleeping position and their mouth or nose are not covered by any part of the pram